-This is part of a new series based on questions frequently asked by patients and community members.
-For an introduction to the blog and Cascadia Eye’s resident writer, Alex (me!), click here.
+This is part of a new series based on questions frequently asked by patients and community members by Cascadia Eye’s resident writer, Alex (me!).

 To start off our FAQ series, let’s talk about one of the fundamentals of what we do here at North Cascade Eye Associates: our standard eye exam.
 When we’re making appointments for first time patients and tell them to plan for an hour and a half, we often hear a variation of this: “Other eye appointments I’ve had only took 30 minutes.
 Why is this one so much longer?”